 How to Make Efo Elegusi without Tomato

-- Add a generous amount of palm oil to cover thebase of a pot and add 1-2 tsp of iru once it is hot.
+- Add a generous amount of palm oil to cover thebase of a pot and add 1-2 teaspoon of iru once it is hot.
 Pour in 1-2 cups ofchicken stock.
 Season it with salt to taste, ground pepper to taste, and 1-2knorr or Maggi cubes.
 Stir.

 - Then, add pre-cooked assorted meat to the stewand let it cook for about 10-15 minutes depending on how soft the meat is.
 Once the meat is done remove it from the pot and set it aside for later.